hongchengyao/fine-mapping_document/docs/caviarbf_manual.md

 # caviarbf
 ## R version
-Since the documentation of caviarbf is not clear enough and sometimes mixes the documentation of the C++ version and the R version this documentation serves as a supplement
+Since the documentation of caviarbf is not clear enough and sometimes mixes with the documentation of the C++ version and the R version this documentation serves as a supplement
 ### Dependencies
 The R version depends on `Rcpp`, `RcppEigen` and `glmnet`, remember to install these package before installing caviarbf